-- (a) The design, location, construction and materials used; and - (b) The extent and effect of non-compliance on the streetscape, vehicle, pedestrian and cyclist safety and the amenity of the area; and - (c) Adverse effects on the safe, efficient and effective operation of the transport network; and - (d) The level of traffic generated by the activities to be served by the vehicle access point; and - (e) Mitigation measures to address safety.
+The rules in this table apply to all zones and precincts TRAN-R11.
+Number of vehicle access points One vehicle access point per site is permitted onto a district road; and Matters over which discretion is restricted: One vehicle access point per site is permitted on to a State Highway. (a) The design, location, construction and materials used; and Note: Where an activity requires a new vehicle access point to a State Highway see rule TRAN-R8. (b) The extent and effect of non-compliance on the streetscape, vehicle, pedestrian and cyclist safety and the amenity of the area; and(c) Adverse effects on the safe, efficient and effective operation of the transport system; and

+(d) The level of traffic generated by the activities to be served by the vehicle access point; and

+(e) Mitigation measures to address safety.

-TRAN-S2.
-Minimum sight distances1
+TRAN-R12.
+Minimum sight distances 1

-- 1. Where the speed environment is 100 km/h the minimum sight distance from a vehicle access point must be 280 m2; and - Where the speed environment is 80 km/h the 2. minimum sight distance from a vehicle access point must be 210 m3; and - 3.
-Where the speed environment is 70 km/h the minimum sight distance from a vehicle access point must be 115m4; and - 4.
-Where the speed environment is 60 km/h the minimum sight distance from a vehicle access point must be 80 m5; and
+- Where the speed environment is 100 km/h the minimum sight distance from a vehicle access point must be 280 m2; and - Where the speed environment is 80 km/h the minimum sight distance from a vehicle access point must be 210 m3; and - Where the speed environment is 70 km/h the minimum sight distance from a vehicle access point must be 115m4; and - Where the speed environment is 60 km/h the minimum sight distance from a vehicle access point must be 80 m5; and - Where the speed environment is 50 km/h or less the minimum sight distance from a vehicle access point must be 55 m6.